Flow control in Visual Basic 6.0

 End Module

-In this example, we use the For Each
+In this example, we use the For Each statement to go

 through an array of planets.